 The Kickstarter campaign was an amazing success!
 Thanks to everyone for making this possible.
-Stay tuned for updates and publication date!
+The book is now being shipped to the backers on Kickstarter.

 Photography is a way to share ideas, emotions and experiences.
 It is a way to record, report, and inform.
 Photography overcomes the barriers of language and distance.
 It is a universal way of communicating.

 I began this project in 1989 in New York City.
 After the death of my partner to complications from AIDS, I became involved with the AIDS activist group, ACT UP New York.
 They would meet every Monday night at the Gay and Lesbian Community Services Center on West 13th Street.
 The intensity of the first few meetings was intimidating.
 I would leave after about 30 minutes, thinking that everyone was crazy and I would never fit in.
 But I kept going back and began to understand the scope, tragedy, and the urgency of fighting the AIDS Crisis.